scottjehl/Respond/README.md

 - Reportedly, if CSS files are encoded in UTF-8 with Byte-Order-Mark (BOM), they will not work with Respond.js in IE7 or IE8.
 Noted in issue #97

-- WARNING: Do not include @font-face rules inside a media query.
-This will crash IE7 and IE8.
-Simply place @font-face rules in the wide open, as a sibling to other media queries.
-Isolated test here to demostrate (note: test crashes IE 7&8): http://jsfiddle.net/scottjehl/Ejyj5/1/
+- WARNING: Including @font-face rules inside a media query will cause IE7 and IE8 to hang during load.
+To work around this, place @font-face rules in the wide open, as a sibling to other media queries.

 How's it work?